hackclub/hackpad/hackpads/DavidFastPad/README.md

 * 1x SSD1306 128x64 0.96in 4-pin OLED
 * 1x EC11 rotary encoder

+#Note
+This has been a side project I've been doing in school and it was really interesting and made me learn a lot about CAD designing and also how to structure the pcb, it looks pretty simple since I am a beginner, apologies.

 This hackpad will include the following keys:

 CtrlV